I started reading a lot of design articles and there was a principle that came up a lot: “White space” or “Negative space.” As said on Wikipedia :

 margin: 0.1em;

-When the designers have a “too little spacing” problem I actually had, as a coder, too much of it !
+When designers have a problem with “too little space”, I actually had too much space as a coder!

-I’m just starting learning grids and I’m not comfortable with these yet, so for the design of the cards I naturally put a lot a flexbox in it.
-I found it great to quickly change the display to get spacing between my elements.
+I am just starting to learn grids and I am not yet comfortable with them, so for card design I naturally used a lot of flexboxes.
+I thought it was great to be able to quickly change the display to get spacing between my items.

-Just to give you a taste, I’ll explain the gritty details of the bottom of the card of my second example :
+To give you a taste, I'm going to explain the concrete details at the bottom of the map in my second example:

 The corresponding HTML: